Cities cluster into growth regimes that propagate shocks: Supplementary Information

-\textbf{Alternative clustering algorithms.} We re-cluster the baseline PCA scores using hierarchical agglomerative clustering (Ward linkage) and DBSCAN ($\varepsilon$ selected by the knee method on the $k$-distance graph, $\text{minPts} = 15$).
-Ward-linkage clustering at $k = 17$ achieves ARI = 0.79 against the k-means solution.
-DBSCAN identifies 14 core clusters (plus a noise class containing 6\% of FUAs), with ARI = 0.71 against the baseline.
-The propagation network structure---exporter, absorber, amplifier, buffer classifications---is qualitatively unchanged under both alternatives.
+Beyond the core-set assessment in Methods~\ref{sec:stability}, we additionally re-cluster the baseline PCA scores using hierarchical agglomerative clustering with Ward linkage \citep{Ward1963} and DBSCAN ($\varepsilon$ selected by the knee method on the $k$-distance graph, $\text{minPts}=15$).
+Ward-linkage clustering at $k=17$ achieves Adjusted Rand Index \citep{HubertArabie1985} $= 0.79$ against the k-means solution; DBSCAN identifies 14 core clusters (plus a noise class containing 6\% of FUAs) with $\mathrm{ARI} = 0.71$.
+Per-regime Jaccard indices for the core-set methods (HDBSCAN, GMM) are reported in Table~\ref{tab:jaccard}; the propagation network structure (exporter, absorber, amplifier, and buffer classifications) is qualitatively unchanged when recomputed on the core set alone.